-A bad employee can have serious consequences in any company, but especially for logistics businesses.
-From low productivity to inefficiencies, communication issues, loss of cargo and more.
-The inability to properly hire and retain the right people has a direct impact in the organization and its customers.
+A bad employee can seriously affect any company, especially for logistics businesses.
+From low productivity to inefficiencies, communication issues, loss of cargo, and more, the inability to properly hire and retain the right people has a direct impact on the organization and its customers.

 Source: The High Cost of Mis-Hires

-It is no secret that personnel costs are among the highest operating costs for a supply chain business and making the wrong hiring decision (especially in leadership positions) can cost companies hundreds of thousands of dollars.
+It is no secret that personnel costs are among the highest operating costs for a supply chain business.
+Making the wrong hiring decision (especially in leadership positions) can cost companies hundreds of thousands of dollars.

 Well then, how do you know if your business is suffering because of bad employees?
 Here are 4 signs you’re hiring the wrong people for your logistics business.